apache/tvm/docs/arch/microtvm_project_api.rst

 --------------------------

-The microTVM Project API allows TVM to automatically run models on unconventional platforms.
+The microTVM Project API allows TVM to automatically run models on unconventional or embedded platforms.
 It allows platforms to define a standard function to integrate TVM compiler output with boilerplate platform-specific code, producing a runnable **Project**.
 Project API then further defines functions to build that project, program compatible devices accessible from the TVM machine, and communicate with the running code so that TVM can perform host-driven inference and autotuning.

 There are many cases where it might be desirable simply to invoke microTVM as a tool from your platform's build process.
 Indeed, for the average firmware